HappyConscript/Restaurant_Database/README.md

 # Restaurant_Database
 A collection of components for a database which stores local restaurants and their attributes.
-This database was created a personal project to catalogue restaurants in my area to help my girlfriend and I decide where to eat :)
+This database features SQL queries to create tables, SQL queries to select records, and custom forms for navigation and action.

 This repository contains the following four files: